 The extremely fragmented and diversified global marketplace is facing a reckoning, with countless mass retailers across categories shuttering multiple locations and, in some cases, filing for bankruptcy.
 In times of need, humans band together, pooling resources and taking care of their loved ones and communities, and to thrive into the future, corporations and agribusiness must do just the same.
 The long-championed public-private partnership (PPP) model is becoming a distinct reality allowing the agricultural sector to partner with private ventures (e.g., grocery, R&D kitchens in foodservice and CPG operations), achieving short-term goals like keeping prices down and sheltering the burden on consumers, as well as long-term opportunities for growth, contract security and efficiency.

-Food insecurity is a harrowing reality for many across the globe—and even in our own backyard—and has only been heightened by the global crisis and ever-widening disparity.
-In such a pivotal time of action and change, agribusiness has an opportunity to be a force of good in communities, finding ways to boost the bottom line as well as solve real problems in the food system in local communities.
+Food insecurity is a harrowing reality for many across the globe—even in our own backyard—and has only been heightened by the global crisis and ever-widening economic disparity.
+In such a pivotal time of action and change, agribusiness has an opportunity to be a force of good, finding ways to boost the bottom line as well as solve real problems in the food system in local communities.
 Through alternative distribution channels such as food banks, below grade and excess produce can go to communities in need while solving for food waste and surplus, creating a new, synergistic model to inspire the future of agricultural production.